 The aim is to provide non law graduates with a foundation in legal writing, research skills, and legal systems and enable them to access and understand legal resources and to apply all of this knowledge to the computer and communications law programme.

-Qualification: LLM, Postgraduate Diploma, Postgraduate Certificate in Computer and Communications Law
+Qualification: LLM, Postgraduate Diploma, Postgraduate Certificate in Technology, Media and Telecommunications Law

 Delivery: Online Distance Learning